opoupeney/dfd/source/devguide/ref-dfx-studio-explorer.rst

 Shared Catalog
 --------------

-The Shared Catalog allows us to share components that are in the catalog across applications.
+The Shared Catalog is a special application that is created by default to allow the developers to reuse any application component across multiple applications within the same tenant.

+It is also possible to share Application Components across tenants by using export/import features through the Github interface in DreamFace.

 Return to the `Documentation Home <http://localhost:63342/dfd/build/index.html>`_.